 As a concert soloist, Judith has established a reputation performing large oratorio and dramatic works, early opera, masses, and requiem settings from the Baroque through the 20th century, and has often been noted for bringing an "unexpected and interesting lightness" to such traditionally imposing pieces.
 She is, however, perhaps most well-known for her performances of Medieval compositions and more intimate and florid Early Music and chamber works, where her "lovely, clear-as-a-bell voice," paired with a style hailed as "wonderfully tasteful, understated and expressive," has proven to be a recipe for repeated critical acclaim.

-Also an active choral vocalist and director, Judith makes frequent appearances as both soloist and chorus member with a variety of professional ensembles, including The Serlo Consort (UK), Contrapunctus Early Music - A High Voices Ensemble, Counterpoint (UK), Quire Cleveland, Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, TEMP, The King's Counterpoint, Cantores Charleston, and the Trinity Chamber Singers.
-She has over twenty-five years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Ensemble Instructor and Faculty for a number of international workshops and festivals as well as Director of Music for a variety of churches and performing organizations.
+Also an active choral vocalist and director, Judith has made frequent appearances as both soloist and chorus member with a variety of professional ensembles, including Vox Regis, The Serlo Consort (UK), Contrapunctus Early Music, Counterpoint (UK), Quire Cleveland, Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, TEMP, The King's Counterpoint, Cantores Charleston, and the Trinity Chamber Singers.
+She has many years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Ensemble Instructor and Faculty for a number of international workshops and festivals as well as Director of Music for a variety of churches and performing organizations.

-Judith's passion for choral music led her to found and accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music - A High Voices Ensemble in 2013, a group which is the 'sister' ensemble to the UK vocal ensemble Counterpoint, which she currently co-manages with founder and Musical Director David Acres.
-In 2014 they co-founded the third of their 'sister' vocal ensembles, The King's Counterpoint, and in together launched the high-voices ensemble Cantores Charleston in 2019, both based in Judith's hometown of Charleston, SC.
+Judith's passion for choral music led her to found and accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music in 2013, a 'sister' ensemble to the UK vocal ensemble Counterpoint, which she currently co-manages with founder and Musical Director David Acres.
+In 2014 they co-founded the third of their vocal ensembles, The King's Counterpoint, and in together launched the high-voices ensemble Cantores Charleston in 2019, both based in Judith's hometown of Charleston, SC.
+Their latest venture, Vox Regis, was founded in 2021 and is a small ensemble of professional vocalists focusing on traditional and innovative new polyphony.

-Judith is also an accomplished instrumentalist, making appearances at a number of events and with a variety of early music ensembles across North America.
-She has been performing professionally on shawms, recorders, psaltery and hand drums for more than twenty-five years.
+Judith is also an accomplished instrumentalist, making appearances at a number of festivals and with a variety of early music ensembles across North America.
+She has been performing professionally on shawms, recorders, psaltery and hand drums for several years.

 Judith holds both Masters and Doctoral degrees in Historical Performance Practices from Case Western Reserve University, as well as a Bachelor's degree in Vocal Performance from The College of Charleston, SC, with additional post-graduate work at the University of Texas at Austin and the Indiana University Institute of Early Music, where she studied performance practices, music history, opera and theater.
 She has held positions as lecturer and adjunct faculty in music history, vocal pedagogy, graduate research methodology and applied voice at The College of Charleston, SC, Case Western Reserve University in Cleveland and Hiram College in Hiram, Ohio.
 Judith is ever-active as guest faculty and lecturer for workshops, special events, and continuing and community education forums.

-Judith and David are currently in residence at historic Old Saint Andrew's Parish Church in Charleston, SC., where David is Director of Music.
-Judith can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.
+Judith and David are currently in residence at historic Old Saint Andrew's Parish Church in Charleston, SC., where David is Director of Music and Judith is Assistant to the Director and staff vocalist.
+She can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Vox Regis, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica, among others.

-For more information on CONTRAPUNCUTS, COUNTERPOINT, CANTORES CHARLESTON or THE KING'S COUNTERPOINT, please visit their websites by using the buttons provided!
+For more information on VOX REGIS, CONTRAPUNCUTS, COUNTERPOINT, CANTORES CHARLESTON or THE KING'S COUNTERPOINT, please visit their websites by using the buttons provided!